 280/380.
-Internship: see Courses 280/380.

-364. Masterpieces of Greek and Roman Theatre

-Origins and rise of drama in ancient Greece and Rome; discussion of ritual, historical, and modern performance contexts of various plays; their influence on modern theatre and cinema; ancient and modern interpretations of comedy and tragedy.
+Internship: See Additional Academic Programs, All-College Independent Study Courses 280/380.
+290/390.
+Individual Project: See Additional Academic Programs, All-College Independent Study Courses 290/390.
+364. Masterpieces of Greek and Roman Theatre Origins and rise of drama in ancient Greece and Rome; discussion of ritual, historical, and modern performance contexts of various plays; their influence on modern theatre and cinema; ancient and modern interpretations of comedy and tragedy.
 Topics may vary from year to year.
 Course may be repeated with permission of the instructor.
 Prerequisites: Writing-designated course (W) and sophomore standing.
 Offered every third year.
-(Humanities)

-372. Epic Tradition: Singer of Tales

-A deep engagement with oral and written epic poems and narratives from early, medieval, and contemporary cultures throughout the world.
+(Humanities) 372.
+Epic Traditions: Classical and Modern Odysseys A deep engagement with oral and written epic poems and narratives from early, medieval, and contemporary cultures throughout the world.
 Epics may include Homer's Iliad or Odyssey, Vergil's Aeneid, The Song of Roland, the west African Sun-Jata Epic, and Derek Walcott's Omeros.
 Attention will be given to defining epic poetry, exploring the interaction of orality and literacy, and understanding the performance traditions of these texts.
 Prerequisites: Writing-designated course (W) and sophomore standing.
 Offered every third year.
-(Humanities)

-373. Love and Sexuality in Greece and Rome

-The theme of love from Sappho and Plato to Catullus and Ovid; the construction of sexuality in the Greek and Roman world; women's place within the ancient tradition; its influence on the the early modern period and on modern attempts at understanding love.
+(Humanities) GRUBER-MILLER 373.
+Love and Sexuality in Greece and Rome (in English) The theme of love from Sappho and Plato to Catullus and Ovid; the construction of sexuality in the Greek and Roman world; women's place within the ancient tradition; its influence on the the early modern period and on modern attempts at understanding love.
 Prerequisites: Writing-designated course (W) and sophomore standing.
 Offered every third year.
-(Humanities) GRUBER-MILLER

-375. Advanced Topics in Classics

-See Topics Courses.
+(Humanities) GRUBER-MILLER 375-379.
+Advanced Topics in Classics See Topics Courses.